 Unfortunately, every dental implant procedure involves pain.
 Maybe not during the procedure, thanks to anesthesia.
 But it’s a surgery, so you should expect pain.
 The question is, how do you deal with the pain?
 What are some practical ways you can manage dental implant pain?
 And what are some things you shouldn’t do after surgery?

-Immediate vs Traditional Implants Candidate Dentist Risks Benefits Procedure Cost Reviews Waiting is difficult, but that’s why someone invented same-day dental implants.
+Immediate vs Traditional Implants Candidate Dentist Risks Benefits Procedure Cost Reviews It’s not convenient to go any amount of time without teeth.
+Also, waiting for new teeth is not fun.
+These reasons are why someone invented same-day dental implants.
 Many people benefit from dental implants.
-But sometimes, the waiting period for a new set of teeth is inconvenient.
-That’s why same-day dental implants are a great option…
+But sometimes, the waiting period…

 Conversations about insurance are boring.
 But they are very important, especially when it’s about something as important as dental implant insurance.
 Understanding this will help you get the best insurance and find the most affordable implants.
 And don’t worry, this article is written in regular people language, not in confusing insurance speak.